VNG-Realisatie/nlx/pki/README.md

 	cfssljson -bare ca
 ```

-Sign a certificate for the directory compoments, run for all components that need a cert.
+Sign a certificate for the directory components, run for all components that need a cert.

 ```bash
 env=preprod